 “While pumpkin bread, pies and baked goods are flying off shelves, the pumpkin flavor is also making its way into products that are captivating consumer’s curiosity.
 Pumpkin-flavored dog food, oral hygiene and gum products not only exist but are selling well.
 With sales of $12,878,380, $1,038,879 and $970,460, respectively, pumpkin-flavored goods show no sign of slowing down,” according to Nielsen Newswire.

 The flavor of pumpkin spice, for me, is about tradition and warmth and of course, good taste.
-Here is one of my family’s favorite recipes for Pumpkin Bread.
+This bread has a long tradition at our house and is one of my family’s favorite recipes for Pumpkin Bread.

 - 1 teaspoon cinnamon